 Digital camera memory cards and batteries are also available and the shop takes payment via Visa, Mastercard, Laser and Eurocard.

 Though animals are central to everything that happens at Fota, there is plenty more to see and do once you arrive.
-Children are free to enjoy the play areas dotted around the Park and are invited to take part in the activities organised right throughout the year, including arts & crafts, face painting and African drumming.
+Children are free to enjoy the play areas dotted around the Park and are invited to take part in the activities organised right throughout the year, including arts & crafts and face painting.

 For those seeking a range of activities for kids, the Park offers a number of Camps during the year, in particular around school mid-terms and the summer holidays.
 For more details, see our Group Tours and Events sections or check us out on Facebook or Twitter.
 Fota also offers an extensive list of primary, secondary and third-level courses through our award-winning Education Complex.
 Two First Aid stations are located within the Park - one as part of the Main Entrance complex and a second near the Oasis Café.